ewanlyall/leodis/README.md

   Ubuntu 16.04 LTS distribution.
 It will likely be faster than upgrading in-place, presents less risk and will generate a server of a known good configuration.
-2. There's a large number of missing updates, including security patches
+2. There's a large number of missing updates, including security patches and the version of Apache itself is old.
    - Recommendation - Ensure system is patched up to date.
 Again, this is a risky operation on a system that is so out of date, my recommendation would be to deploy a new server from the latest machine image and provision with